 After Best Buy went through some downsizing, I was out of a job.
 Rather than jump at the first opportunity to present itself, I took some time to do a bit of career planning with the help of my wife Lisa.
 I realized that I didn’t want just any old job, I wanted to do something that I was passionate about.
 Some of my regular gaming group worked at Fantasy Flight Games and I thought that working in the game industry would be a lot of fun.
 I started at FFG as an Intern and was quickly hired over to the Marketing team!

-While working on the Marketing team, I was busy re-skinning websites, creating Organized Play kits and doing a bunch of flash banner ads for Board Game Geek, as well as a host of other projects.
+While working on the Marketing team, I was busy re-skinning a website and a few other notable ones that came along, creating Organized Play kits and doing a bunch of flash banner ads for Board Game Geek, as well as a host of other projects.
 We cranked out a lot of awesome projects and I learned a ton about the hobby game industry.
 After two years of marketing graphics, I transferred over to a Game Graphic Designer position internally at FFG.

 After FFG, my wife and I moved to Nice, France, for a year and a half and it allowed me to really take off as a full-time freelance designer.
 I was hired by Plaid Hat Games to work on some projects such as BioShock Infinite: The Siege of Columbia, City of Remnants and a complete overhaul of their website.
 I also started working with Floodgate Games on Legacy: Gears of Time, as well as a variety of other game companies.